 Jason has been hunting as long as he can remember.
 He was plinking anything that flew with his Red Rider at 4 years old.
 Jason’s father and all his friends would leave to go on a grouse hunt and he remembers standing in the driveway crying as they drove off.
 Back then it was legal to road hunt and his job was to hold the dogs in the back of the truck and when stopped and there was a sporting kill he got to let the dogs go.
 He spent most of his youth trapping coons and hunting pheasants; it was not until high school that he started hunting waterfowl and that soon became his passion.
 After returning back to Nebraska from his time served in the Army, all he wanted to do was hunt - mostly waterfowl.
 Being outside and watching game work to a decoy or watching a dog track a bird is about the most peaceful thing he knows.

 While guiding at Pheasant Bonanza, Jason’s favorite part is meeting the different people.
 He tells his wife that guiding for Pheasant Bonanza is just taking a walk with new friends.
 He gets to meet some great folks and experience what he loves with them.

 Anything outdoors is engaging to Jason.
 He likes the mornings when the world comes alive and seeing all that God created, wake up.
 Hunting, camping, boating, and outdoor cooking are a few of his favorites.

 Jason has over 40 years of experience hunting and shooting including over 10 years of guiding waterfowl, and he’s been guiding upland since 2012.

-What is your favorite hunting dog breed and why?
-Lab, is there another breed?
-They are the best with kids, will be yours till their end and not sure what a lab cannot do... they are versatile!
+As an occupation, Jason is a Feed Segment Operations Manager for Cargill and when asked what his favorite hunting dog breed is, his response was, “Lab, is there another breed?
+They are the best with kids and will be yours till their end.
+I’m not sure what a lab cannot do... they are versatile!”